Citron to stop publishing short-selling research, says Left

-(Reuters) - Short-seller Andrew Left, whose company Citron was one of the hedge fund players to spark this week’s battle with small-time traders over GameStop Corp, said in a YouTube video on Friday that his company would no longer publish short-selling research.
+(Reuters) -Short-seller Andrew Left, whose company Citron was one of the hedge funds to spark this week’s battle with small-time traders over GameStop Corp, said in a YouTube video on Friday that his company would no longer publish short-selling research.

+The development marks the latest twist in the GameStop saga that has sent ripples across Wall Street as amateur investors have piled onto heavily-shorted stocks like GameStop, AMC Entertainment Holdings Inc and BlackBerry Ltd, sending professional short sellers and hedge funds scrambling to cover losing bets.

+Short sellers typically bet against companies that they believe have outdated business models or are overvalued.

 "As of today, Citron Research will no longer be publishing what can be considered as short-selling reports.
 The Citron narrative is going to change and have a pivot," Left said in the video. here

-Earlier during the week, Left shorted GameStop when it traded around $40, expecting it to halve in value, but was later forced to cover Citron’s position.
+Left had said earlier this month that he had shorted GameStop with its share price at around $40, expecting it to halve in value, but was later forced to cover Citron’s position.

+On Friday, Left reiterated his conviction that GameStop was a dying business and its stock price would fall sharply in the future.

+“If you choose to buy GameStop here, it’s caveat emptor.
+You know what we think about their business model.
+It’s on you,” Left said.

 “When we started Citron, it was to be against the establishment, but now we’ve actually become the establishment,” Left said on Friday.

-Reporting by Niket Nishant and Anirban Sen in Bengaluru, Editing by Anil D’Silva and Shounak Dasgupta
+Reporting by Anirban Sen, Niket Nishant, Shariq Khan and Sohini Podder in Bengaluru; Editing by Shounak Dasgupta and Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.